cgarbin/cgarbin.github.io/_posts/2021-04-26-machine-learning-interpretability-feature-attribution.md

 | 6 | Charlie → Bob, Charlie → Anne, Bob, Charlie | 60 | 10 | 30 |
 | | **Average (Shapley value)** | **30** | **25** | **45** |

-In this example we were able to calculate the contribution of each individual for all possible paths.
+In this example we managed to calculate each individual's contribution for all possible paths in a reasonable time.
 In machine learning, the "individuals" are the features in the dataset.
 There may be thousands or even millions of features in a dataset.
 For example, in image classification, each pixel in the image is a feature.

-SHAP uses a similar method to explain the contribution of features to the prediction of a model.
+SHAP uses a similar method to explain the contribution of features to a model's prediction.
 However, calculating the contribution of each feature is not feasible in some cases (e.g. images and their millions of pixels).
 The combination of paths to try is exponential (factorial, to be precise).
-SHAP makes simplifications to calculate the features contributions.
+SHAP makes simplifications to calculate the features' contributions.
 It is crucial to remember that **SHAP is an approximation, not the actual contribution value**.

 ### The importance of the baseline